-I work during weekdays and evenings from comfortable therapy rooms in the centre of Bath, which provide a safe and confidential place to meet.
+I work during weekdays and evenings from my home in the centre of Bath, which provides a safe and confidential place to meet.
 The rooms are easily accessible by car (there is plenty of parking close by), by bus or on foot from the railway station.

-I offer an initial session at a reduced rate to give you the chance to tell me in confidence what is troubling you, to ask any questions you might have, and for you to see if I am the right counsellor for you.
+I offer a free initial phone call to give you the chance to tell me in confidence what is troubling you, to ask any questions you might have, and for you to see if I am the right counsellor for you.

 When we go on to work together, you will have the time and space to talk about whatever is troubling you, and for you to be really heard and understood.
 I will try to help you resolve your concerns by enabling you to feel safe, accepted and supported without judgement.
 We will work together, establishing a relationship which allows you to get to know and understand yourself better.

 Your choice of whom you see for counselling or psychotherapy is an important decision.
 You are going to want to talk about personal issues, perhaps sharing deeply sensitive information, so it is important that the person you choose is someone you can trust and feel comfortable with.

 I am hoping that you will choose me, but if you don’t please remember to check that, like me, your counsellor is qualified, belongs to a professional counselling or psychotherapy body, adheres to a code of ethics and is properly insured.